Estate battle between Alan Thicke’s widow and sons continues

-On behalf of Kadish & Anthony Law Group posted in estate administration & probate on Tuesday, May 23, 2017.
+On behalf of Kadish & Associates Law Group posted in estate administration & probate on Tuesday, May 23, 2017.

 Alan Thicke was an exceptionally successful entertainer.
 He is remembered by millions for his portrayal of Jason Seaver, the father on the hit show Growing Pains.
 He played the role for seven seasons.

 Thicke passed away in December 2016, and in death he is back in the news as his sons and his widow battle over his estate.
 That battle is taking place in the media as well as in courtrooms.

 The widow is seeking mediation of disputes about the estate.
 The sons, however, are less enamored with the prospect of mediation and have contended that the widow wants to use mediation to improve her position.
 Specifically, the sons claim that the widow has threatened to go tabloids unless the sons agree to mediation.
 The widow’s attorney says that their claim is a smear tactic.